albertz/commandergenius/readme.txt

 The "Ultimate Droid" on-screen keyboard theme by Sean Stieber is licensed under Creative Commons - Attribution license.
 The "Simple Theme" on-screen keyboard theme by Dmitry Matveev is licensed under zlib license.
 The "Sun" on-screen keyboard theme by Sirea (Martina Smejkalova) is licensed under Creative Commons - Attribution license.
+The "Keen" on-screen keyboard theme by Gerstrong (Gerhard Stein) is licensed under GPL 2.0.